 Firstly, a little self-deprecation goes a long way.
-Warren Buffet, probably the most admired businessman in the world, has been writing an annual letter to shareholders every year since he and his co-chairman, Charlie Munger, took over Berkshire Hathaway 50 years ago.
+Warren Buffett, probably the most admired businessman in the world, has been writing an annual letter to shareholders every year since he and his co-chairman, Charlie Munger, took over Berkshire Hathaway more than 50 years ago.
 An investment of $1000 in his US company at that time would be worth $180,000 today, an average compound growth rate of 21.6% per year.
 Stunning results.

 Buffet uses a wonderful piece of self-deprecation early in his letter every year.

 For instance, he started his 2014 letter (his best, according to Bill Gates), with the remark, “It was a good year for Berkshire on all major fronts, except one.
 Here are the important developments:” Then he continues on to summarize 11 key performance points of that year.

 In the second of his points he says, “Our bad news from 2014 comes from… During the year, [name] disappointed many of its customers…”

 Nearly all companies present only the good news to their shareholders while hiding their failures.
 [I’ve worked for several during my own career, including a company in which the managing director declared it was his official policy for company newsletters to only run good news.]
 Mr. Buffett, instead, draws attention to a downside early in his address.
 Is this a mistake?

 Not at all.